calcuis/river-crossing-game/README.md

 ## challenges
 Modify the code (begin with rivercrossing.py) and satisfy the requirements below:

-1. Define a transition status. (see solution1.py as a sample for reference)
+1. Define a transition status. (if no ideas, see solution1.py as a sample for reference)

 2. Two items maximum in the boat for each transit. (see solution2.py as a sample for reference)